-Leave a comment and let me know if you think Badminton players should be earning more?
+Do you think Badminton players should be earning more?
 Let us know on Twitter, Facebook or Instagram.
 Thanks for reading.

 Written by Liam Walsh who lives in Manchester, England.
 Working as a Software Engineer but moonlighting as a dad, Badminton player/coach and creator of BadmintonsBest.

 Just getting started playing Badminton?
 Not sure which racquet is best to start out with?
 Then you’ve come to the right place.
 In this guide, we’re going to give you the three best Badminton racquets for beginners.
 No matter how new you are or how you play, one of these racquets will suit you.

 There are more than 220 million people who play Badminton around the world every single year.
 Despite that huge player base the interest in competitive Badminton really lacks in the US.
 You ask people about Badminton and they say “oh yeah, I’ve played that” and then you ask them who their favourite player is and they’re like… “favourite player?”.
 So why is Badminton less popular in the US?